-Respondent shall make restitution to any injured party in the amount of .
-Proof of compliance with this term shall be submitted to the Board within sixty (60) days of the effective date of this decisionDecision.
+Respondent shall make restitution to any injured party in the amount of [insert dollar amount].
+Proof of compliance with this term shall be submitted to the Board within sixty (60) days of the effective date of this decision_Decision.

 Note - Name and address of injured party may be inserted in the body of this term.